 - af + Online Business

 My personal favorite is not exactly the Alphabet technique; rather I use the keyboard “QWERTY…” technique.
-To me it is little bit easier.
+To me, it is a little bit easier.

 - Online Business + q

 Last but certainly not least let’s not forget about Ubersuggest.

 This is a free keyword research tool.
 It was obtained by Neil Patel on February 2017 for something over $100,000.
 That is just a side note.

 What I probably like the most about this keyword research tool is that you can even choose the region.
 If you do for example a business worldwide using also another language than English, then this is the easiest tool you want to use.

 But let’s stick in the English speaking environment 🙂